Canon 80D vs Sony A6500

 It is notable that the 80D has a headphone jack, which is not present on the A6500 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the 80D and the A6500 are recent models that are part of the current product line-up.
-The 80D replaced the earlier Canon 70D, while the A6500 followed on from the Sony A6300.
+Both the 80D and the A6500 have been discontinued, but can regularly be found used on eBay.
+The 80D was replaced by the Canon 90D, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 80D Manual (free pdf) or the online Sony A6500 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 80D and the Sony A6500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.